 Husbands or wives of students may enroll for classes at a reduced fee; special night classes or lectures are arranged for their convenience.
-A fellowship club, the seminary choir, the Seminary Wives Organization, picnics, parties and other social functions offer a variety of activities and expressions of interests.
+The seminary choir, the Seminary Wives Fellowship, picnics, parties and other social functions offer a variety of activities and special interest opportunities.

-Those who want employment have a wide choice of opportunities.
-Teachers and nurses readily find positions in the public schools and hospitals.
-The seminary itself employs a number of secretaries, library assistants, telephone operators and other skilled or semi-skilled persons.
-Industries and businesses in Wake Forest, Raleigh, and Durham present opportunities for all types of work.
+Those who seek employment have a wide choice of possibilities.
+Nurses readily find work in nearby hospitals; teachers, aides and others often are employed in public and private schools.
+The seminary employs a number of secretaries, library assistants, telephone operators and other skilled and semiskilled persons.
+Industries and businesses in Wake Forest, Raleigh and Durham present opportunities for all types of work.